junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > Jimmy/Amelia get down, reunite with Claire, Jimmy/Cas tension; Dean helps handle Cas/Claire relationship
 >
 > (gradually increase intensity between Dean/Cas, more intimate and close as surrounding people become more intimate: friends (Ellen/Jo/Bobby) to daughter (Claire) to parents (John/Mary), Dean introduce Cas to every aspect of his life, vice versa with Claire)
+>
+> (Jody's house scene, chap 4, Claire knows Heaven's souls are falling, maybe she calls Cas to ask about her parents? maybe they fall to Jody's and run into her?
+Maybe she goes looking for them and run into Cas? maybe Jody calls Cas to let him know?)

 ### Timestamp 2: Jellyfish